 Step 1: Paint Paper Mache Letter

 First, paint your sides in the craft paint color of your choice.
-Use enough coats to completely cover your paper mache.
+Use enough coats to cover your paper mache completely.
 The Glamour Dust really should have had a base coat painted under it.
 Instead, I painted way too many coats to get good coverage.
 Learn from my mistake.

 Step 2: Cut Out Letter From Cardstock

 Turn your letter upside down on the BACK of your paper.
-Use your craft knife to carefully cut all the way around your letter.
+Use your craft knife to cut around your letter carefully.

 NOTE: Place a non-cut mat or old magazines under your paper to protect your work surface.